eProsima/Discovery-Server/README.md

 #### test_3_PDP_UDP.xml

 Here we test the discovery capacity of handling late joiners.
-A single server is created which manages the discovery info of four clients with different lifespans.
-The server prefix and listening ports are given in the profiles: **UDP server** and **UDP client**.
-A snapshot is taken whenever there was a participant creation or removal to assess everybody is aware of it.
+A single server is created, which manages the discovery information of four clients with different lifespans.
+The server prefix and listening ports are given in the profiles **UDP server** and **UDP client**.
+A snapshot is taken whenever there is a participant creation or removal to assess all entities are aware of it.

 ```
   <servers>